ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Time Management
    - D) People

-3. **Open-Ended**: Describe the importance of having a formal resource management plan in project management.

-4. **Open-Ended**: What are some strategies a project manager can use to develop team members' skills throughout the project?

-5. **True/False**: The process of controlling resources in project management primarily focuses on managing people.
+3. **True/False**: The process of controlling resources in project management primarily focuses on managing people.

 Would you like additional questions?